 Magento is a highly extensible open-source ecommerce platform designed to help users with at least a basic level of web development knowledge build and grow an online store.
 WordPress is a multi-purpose content management system that appeals to users with varying levels of technical knowledge.
 It lacks the out-of-the-box features required to create an ecommerce store but can be easily extended with plugins like WooCommerce.

-Now that we’ve walked through a brief overview of the differences between Magento and WordPress, let’s compare the two platforms in terms of ecommerce, price, SEO, blogging, and more.
+Now that we’ve walked through a brief overview of the differences between WordPress and the WordPress alternative Magento, let’s compare the two platforms in terms of ecommerce, price, SEO, blogging, and more.

 Magento vs. WordPress Ecommerce